Pamoi/datavalanche/README.md

 ## Problems and Solutions

 Crawling the data for both weather and avalanches is the first difficulty encountered.
 For this reason different scripts are implemented on in javascript: `avalanche_data_processor.js` which allow us to get the html table as a pandas dataframe.
-The python script: `pre_processing.py` allows the querying of the weather data, this was rather time consuming since it was using a special librairy and data format.
+The python script: `all_request.py` allows the querying of the weather data, this was very time consuming (several days to get the whole dataset) since it was using a special library and data format.
+The python script: `pre_processing.py` then transformed the GRIB files into pandas dataframes.
+This was also quite long.
 Once this was done we regrouped everything in the `datavalanche.ipynb` notebook and proceeded to do some exploratory data analysis to later produce different visualizations.
 This includes different plots of weather data, avalanches data and 2 different interactive maps.

 Finally we created a HTML webpage containing the main findings: